-The Food in Society section of this course is designed to help students explore how culture impacts food choices and cuisine on a global level.
-Students will also examine global food issues affecting individuals, families and communities locally and around the world.
-Food Labs are included to enhance the exploration of culturally diverse foods.
+The Food in Society section of this course is designed to help you explore how culture impacts food choices and cuisine on a global level.
+You will also examine global food issues affecting individuals, families, communities locally and around the world.
+Food labs are included to enhance exploration of culturally diverse foods.